Basic Facts about Honey Bees (Apis mellifera)

 In addition to food, honey bees gather water for use in cooling the inside of the nest on hot days.
 They also use water to dilute the honey when they feed it to the larvae.
 Occasionally, honey bees collect the sticky resin and gum of trees and work into a substance called propolis.
-They used the propolis to plug unwanted openings in the hive so that mice and pests such as wax moths or ants can’t get inside.
+They used propolis to plug unwanted openings in the hive so that mice and pests such as wax moths or ants cannot get inside.
 The bees also spread a thin coating of propolis on the interior of the hive to protect against disease.
 When working a hive, the beekeeper uses a hive tool to pull apart the frames that may be stuck together with propolis.

 Bees “smell” many things.
 Guard bees sit or hover near the hive entrance and “smell” other bees trying to enter the hive.
 If the bees don’t have the correct odor of that particular hive they are expelled.
 The new virgin queens produce a special odor called a sex pheromone to attract drones during the mating flight .
-Bees also use odors to help locate their hive, or their new home after swarming.
+Bees also use odors to help locate their hive or their new home after swarming.
 To humans this pheromone smells lemony.

 When a bee stings, she releases an odor called an alarm pheromone to alert others to the danger.
 This alarm pheromone smells like bananas and attracts other bees to come to the defense of the hive.
 This pheromone stays on clothing, so if you are stung you should wash your clothing before wearing it again.

 The queen bee has her own pheromones in addition to the smell she produces when ready to mate.
-The queen also maintains behavioral control of the colony by a pheromone known as the “queen substance.”
+She also maintains behavioral control of the colony by a pheromone known as the “queen substance.”
 As long as it is being passed around, the message in the colony is that “we have a queen and all is well.”
-When a beekeeper wants to requeen a colony by introducing a queen from another source, he or she must place the queen in a cage within the colony for up to five days in order for the worker bees to get used to her odor.
+When a beekeeper wants to re-queen a colony by introducing a queen from another source, he or she must place the queen in a cage within the colony for up to five days in order for the worker bees to get used to her odor.